Theatre Program onstage during a recent tour at Broadway's THE BOOK OF MORMON

-Students on Theatre Scholarship at Marist must meet the following requirements for maintaining scholarship renewal eligibility:
+Students on Theatre Scholarship must meet the following requirements for maintaining scholarship renewal:

-• Student must declare either an English major with a Theatre Concentration OR a Theatre Minor.
+- Students will declare either an English major with a Theatre Concentration OR a Theatre Minor (your choice).

-• Student must audition for one production per academic year, as assigned by the Program Director.
-If not cast, student will be assigned a technical/administrative role.
+- Students will audition for one production per academic year, as assigned by the Program Director.
+If not cast, student will be assigned a technical/administrative position.